Restarting Limitations Requires An Acknowledgement of Debt Within Two YearsPage last modified: January 31 2022

 (iii) that the act or omission was that of the person against whom the claim is made, and

 (iv) that, having regard to the nature of the injury, loss or damage, a proceeding would be an appropriate means to seek to remedy it; and

 (b) the day on which a reasonable person with the abilities and in the circumstances of the person with the claim first ought to have known of the matters referred to in clause (a).

 13 (1) If a person acknowledges liability in respect of a claim for payment of a liquidated sum, the recovery of personal property, the enforcement of a charge on personal property or relief from enforcement of a charge on personal property, the act or omission on which the claim is based shall be deemed to have taken place on the day on which the acknowledgment was made.

 As shown above, section 13 of the Limitations Act, 2002, prescribes that the two-year time limit for litigating restarts upon an acknowledgement of a debt.
 Of course, what constitutes an acknowledgement is often disputed.

 Restarts Upon Payment

-When a debtor makes a payment towards a balance outstanding, the law deems the payment as acknowledging the debt; and accordingly, the payment resets the two-year period for commencing litigation on the balance owing.
-This principle was explained within Neumann v.
-Hussein et al, 2012 ONSC 5130 wherein it was stated:
+Following a payment by a debtor, the law deems that the payment constitutes as an acknowledgement of the debt; and accordingly, the payment resets the two-year period for commencing litigation on the balance owing.
+This principle was stated in the case of Neumann v.
+Hussein et al, 2012 ONSC 5130 where it was said: